nithin-nihtin/CV/pages/experience.md

 - Generated reports and automated monitoring solutions using Perl.
 - Ensured data accuracy and integrity and optimized report generation.
 - Managed technical implementations and presented solutions to clients.

+For more detailed information about my project experience, visit [this page](/projects.md).